- Wasco County Joint Enterprise Zone

 |Within the City of The Dalles||Outside the City of The Dalles|

 Mid-Columbia Economic Development District (MCEDD), through its role as staff for the Wasco County Economic Development Commission (EDC) provides zone management for enterprise zone application submitted for developments outside the city limits of The Dalles.
-To learn more please contact Carrie Pipinich, Project Manager at 541-296-2266 or at firstname.lastname@example.org
+To learn more please contact Carrie Pipinich, Deputy Director of Economic Development at 541-296-2266 or at firstname.lastname@example.org

 - Harness wind, geothermal, solar, biomass or other unconventional forms of energy in Oregon to generate electricity, or